shubhamburad/upload-and-download-encrypted-file-in-PHP/README.md

 # upload-and-download-encrypted-file-in-PHP

-First you have to create two folders names upload and download resp. two folders should be created in particular server folder (means in wampp server folder should be in www folder and in xampp server it should be in htdocs folder and for linux you acn also use lampp). open the browser and type localhost/folder name/ index.php it will open the html page where you can select and upload the file.
+1.First you have to create two folders names upload and download resp.<br>
+2.Two folders should be created in particular server folder (means in wampp server folder should be in www folder and in xampp server it should be in htdocs folder and for linux you acn also use lampp). open the browser and type localhost/folder name/ index.php it will open the html page where you can select and upload the file.